alexandertoepfer/razorengine-ShadowOM/README.md

 	Type2? t2OM = nvdModelSet["Type2"];

 	if ((new List<dynamic?> { t1OM2, t2OM }).All(x => (x == null)))
-		// Could be that Model is neither Type1, Type2
+		// Can not be cast to neither Type1, Type2
 		return;
     }
     @* Now certain code can be executed with only type1OMs or type2OMs *@